 Assistive technology is any item that can increase, maintain, or improve the functional capabilities of individuals with disabilities.
 Those needing assistive technology can include people with visual or physical impairments (including carpal tunnel syndrome or repetitive stress injuries) or learning disabilities.

-Both the Office of Disability Services (ODS) and Information Technology Services (ITS) provide access to assistive technology.
+Both the Office of Accessibility Resources & Services (OARS) and Information Technology Services (ITS) provide access to assistive technology.
 For information on other assistive technology resources, please contact ODS.

 Assistive Technology Offered by ITS

-ITS provides access to several pieces of software designed to enhance accessibility in the ITS open access computer labs, where the Accessibility Options in Windows XP have also been enabled.
+ITS provides access to several pieces of software designed to enhance accessibility in the ITS open access computer labs, where the Accessibility Options in Windows 7 have also been enabled.

 ZoomText is a screen magnifier and reader program that can be accessed from any computer on campus.
 The ITS computer labs provide a desktop shortcut and keyboard short cut for ZoomText.
 Student consultants can assist users in accessing the program.